logo

 Rio Salado College

-Jobs with a Paralegal Associate Degree
+Jobs With a Paralegal Associate Degree

-Paralegals can find work in a variety of environments but typically work in private legal companies under the supervision of lawyers as paralegals and are prohibited from offering legal advice themselves.Graduates of paralegal associate degree programs may find work as:
+Paralegals can find work in a variety of environments but typically work in private legal companies under the supervision of attorneys and are prohibited from offering legal advice to clients.
+Graduates of paralegal associate degree programs may find jobs in such roles as:

 Frequently Asked Questions